kusakusakusa/wordpress-docker-terraform/README.md

 The `docker-compose.base.yml` file will serve as the base `docker-compose` file and will contain only the nginx service with minimal configuration.
 Each wordpress site will share the nginx service and have their own separated `wordpress` and `mysql` services.

+Volumes are binded to subdirectories in the `volumes` folder.
+The folder is pre-created.

 ### In the Cloud

 An AWS EC2 instance of `t2.nano` will be provisioned upon deployed.
 The EC2 instance will be associated with an Elastic IP.